-In Ervin v.
+Can the IRS withhold or set off a penalty refund owing to a taxpayer if the taxpayer has already recovered the amount in excess of the penalty from its tax attorney for malpractice?
+The court considered this in Ervin v.
 United States, No. 4:13-CV-00127-JHM (W.D.
 Ky.
-2017), the court considered whether the government can withhold or set off a penalty refund owing to a taxpayer if the taxpayer has already recovered the amount in excess of the penalty from its tax advisor for malpractice.
-While the case does not create any new law, it is worth considering as clients do ask about this issue from time to time.
+2017).

 An affirmative answer would make pursuing tax refund claims in court somewhat meaningless if they could be disregarded by the government.
 It would also raise the question as to whether taxpayers could simply ignore the jury’s findings.
 Naturally, the answer is that the jury’s findings cannot be ignored.

 IRS Must Pay Refunds that Are Due

 The court did not have to spend a lot of time writing its opinion in this case.
 It noted that the government did not cite “a single instance in which a court has excused the government’s obligation to repay the improperly assessed and collected tax in a refund suit.”
 It simply noted that the tax refund was due and the government had to pay it to the taxpayer.

 So the answer to the question in the case is, “no,” the government cannot keep a tax refund that it was ordered to pay back to a taxpayer, even though the taxpayer had already received an award in excess of the penalty amount from its tax attorney.